The extended special

 is possible at high velocities or acceleration of the body in the isotropic

-In contrast to STR, ESTR predicts the possibility of the
+In contrast to STR, ESTR predicts the possibility of influence

-influence of the properties of the physical vacuum, in which the material
+of properties of the physical vacuum, in which the material bodies are moving,

-bodies are moving, on the propagation of electromagnetic waves inside these
+on propagation of electromagnetic waves inside these material bodies.
+This

-material bodies.
-This influence is possible when the bodies are moving or being
+influence is possible when the bodies are moving or being accelerated relative

-accelerated relative to the isotropic reference frame.
-Since the phase speed of
+to the isotropic reference frame.
+Since the phase speed of light inside the

-vacuum must be revealed through this index.
-In the theory of ESTR the
+must be revealed through this index.
+In the theory of ESTR the transformations

 In the substance the refractive index depends on the